dibollinger/amcduke32/README.md

 EDuke32 is based on the Duke Nukem 3D source, which was built on the Build engine by Ken Silverman, released under the Build license.

-Its primary purpose is to raise engine limits and alter hardcoded game behaviour, to allow for greater flexibility in the development of the game.
-It also adds a small set of CON script commands that enable modification of features not available in base eduke32.
-The changes are generally kept sparse to make merging with mainline eduke32 as smooth as possible.
+The main purpose of the fork is to raise engine limits and alter hardcoded game behaviour, to allow for greater flexibility with developing AMC Squad.
+It also adds a number of CON script commands that enable modification of features not available in base eduke32.

-Note that The AMC Squad makes extensive use of eduke32 modding features, and hence will not be made compatible with BuildGDX or Raze.
+Note that, since AMC Squad makes extensive use of eduke32 modding features, much like Ion Fury and Ion Fury Aftershock, it will not be compatible with Raze.

-The original eduke32 source port was created by Richard "TerminX" Gobeille, and can be found at:
+The original eduke32 source port was created by Richard "TerminX" Gobeille.
+Its repository is hosted at:

 https://voidpoint.io/terminx/eduke32

 ## The AMC Squad

 "The AMC Squad" is a free, story-driven first-person shooter built on the Build engine.
-It currently features four episodes, each episode spanning 10+ hours of gameplay.
+It currently features four episodes, each episode spanning 8+ hours of gameplay.
 The story centers around the titular AMC Squad, a paramilitary group which is established after the EDF's number one agent disappeared without a trace.

-The group attempts to defend Earth against threats of extraordinary nature, but soon realize that they may have bitten off more than they can chew.
+The group attempts to defend Earth against threats of extraordinary nature, but soon realize that they may have inadvertently made things much worse...

 The gameplay is mixture of classic FPS gameplay with a variety of modern features.
 The levels are arranged in a mission-based structure, which takes the player across a large variety of locations and themes.

 The game is free and standalone, and can be downloaded at: